artsy/meta/meta/show_and_tell.md

 # Show & Tell

-Show & Tell is a new weekly event we're trying out to get more visibility into what our teammates have been working on recently.
+Show & Tell is a new, **optional** weekly event we're trying out to get more visibility into what our teammates have been working on recently.
 It is scheduled weekly for a half hour each week (see the shared Engineering Open Meetings calendar) and consists of three ten-minute walkthroughs.
 These walkthroughs are a presentation of works-in-progress and *no* preparation is expected of these presenters.
 We get people excited about Show & Tell at [Monday standups](open_standup.md) and then do an *@here* an hour beforehand to remind people.
 We then meet and, in an open mic-style, developers step forward to show and tell!

 Previous demos include: